Akogwu24/DOM/firstClassCitizen.md

 * Be stored in some data Structure.
 * Hold their own Properties and methods.
-JavaScript function are First Class citizens while in some other programming languages like C, the Functions are Second class Citizens s they do not have the Characteristics higlighted above.
+JavaScript function are First Class citizens while in some other programming languages like C, the Functions are Second class Citizens s they do not have the Characteristics higlighted above. while second Class Citizens cannot be used as values eg loops

 ## Advntages of First Class Citizen Functions